euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 acquainted with the basic but powerful components of the *SciPy stack* [SPstack]_ and experienced users to master advanced techniques or tools.

-The topics for the talks and posters were very diverse: pure mathematics, analysis of social networks, earth sciences, etc.
+The participants contributed talks and posters in various scientific fields (pure mathematics, analysis of social networks, earth sciences, etc.) and on programming topics of interest to scientists.

 We had for 2013 two very unusual contributions that, in our mind, reflect the conference's connection to a lively and evolving community: Ian Ozsvald's *How